The Addiction Cycle

-When we understand how temptation and indulging the habit work, it becomes less mysterious.
-With this insight into the process, we can better figure out how the pattern plays out for us and how to interrupt it before we act upon our urges.
+When we understand how temptation and indulging the habit work, it becomes less mysterious; with this insight into the process, we can better figure out how the pattern plays out for us and how to interrupt it before we act upon our urges.

 Feelings and Triggers

-To start, the stage is set for the addiction cycle by having unwanted feelings: Anxiety, anger, sadness, shame, loneliness, emptiness, etc. Or just boredom.
+The stage is set for the addiction cycle by having unwanted feelings: Anxiety, anger, sadness, shame, loneliness, emptiness, etc. Or just boredom.

 After the unwanted feelings and then the triggers, a person may enter into the Addiction Cycle.
 You can draw a circle among three elements.

 First, come fantasizing and preoccupation with the comforting thought of engaging in the habit.
 Then, memories of past indulgences can run like a video in the background as you do other things.
 These memories, of course, have all the discomfort and dire consequences carefully edited out.